Watch CBS News

 Exploding pagers kill Hezbollah members and others, leave thousands wounded, officials say; militant group blames Israel

-Beirut, Lebanon — Hundreds of handheld pagers exploded near simultaneously in parts of Lebanon and Syria on Tuesday, killing at least nine people — including members of the militant group Hezbollah and a young girl — and wounding several thousand, officials said.
-They pointed the finger at Israel in what appeared to be a sophisticated, remote attack.
+Beirut, Lebanon — Hundreds of handheld pagers exploded near simultaneously in parts of Lebanon and Syria on Tuesday, killing at least 12 people — including members of the militant group Hezbollah and two children — and wounding several thousand, according to Lebanon's public health minister.
+Hezbollah and the Lebanese government blamed Israel for what appeared to be a sophisticated, remote attack.

 Among those wounded was Iran's ambassador to Lebanon.
 The mysterious incident came amid rising tensions between Israel and Iran-backed Hezbollah, which have exchanged fire across the Israel-Lebanon border since the Oct.
 7 attack by Hamas that sparked the war in Gaza.